 Kevin received a kidney November 2017 at the Hospital of the University of Pennsylvania.
 Soon after Kevin’s mother donated her kidney to someone she never met as part of a paired kidney exchange program to save her son Kevin’s life.

 “There are no words to put together to explain what a transplant means, the best way for me to show others is to live my life to the fullest each day and to try and give back to the community who has helped me so much.
 I remain thankful each day for the gift of good health,” said Kevin.

 Kevin will be graduating from La Salle University with a B.S. in Integrated Science Business and Technology.

 Both Jake and Kevin were recipients of the Jessica Beth Schwartz Memorial Scholarship.
 The scholarship goes toward giving young transplant recipients a chance for a higher education.

 Jake and Kevin are available to participate in interviews in advance of graduation day May 12.
 Both recipients can discuss the importance of organ donation and how their personal experiences have helped provide them with strength, perseverance and a great appreciation for life.

 Gift of Life Donor Program

-Gift of Life Donor Program is the non-profit, federally-designated organ procurement organization, serving 11.2 million people across the eastern half of Pennsylvania, southern New Jersey and Delaware.
+Gift of Life Donor Program is the non-profit, federally-designated organ procurement organization, serving 11.2 million people across Delaware, southern New Jersey and the eastern half of Pennsylvania.
 Its annual donation rate ranks among the highest in the world.
 Since 1974, Gift of Life has coordinated more than 47,000 life-saving organs for transplant, and approximately one million tissue transplants have results from the generosity of donors and their families.
 One organ donor can save the lives of up to eight people, and a tissue donor can improve the lives of more than 75 others.
 For more information or to register, visit our website.